 “Every aspect of this program was absolutely worth it and very valuable in making me who I am.
 The summer field experience, summer internship and service projects were the most beneficial to me because we got to experience first hand everything we were taught in class.
 We got to put into practice what we had learned and it was just amazing.
 This experience left me with a feeling of a new confidence and understanding of who I am and who I wanted to be.”

-Alyssa Hostetler, a 2009 grad from West Liberty, Ohio, is an MDS Project Director in Colorado, cleaning up, repairing and rebuilding homes that were damaged by recent flooding.
-She is based at the Sylvan Dale Guest Ranch near Loveland, Colorado.
+Alyssa Hostetler, a 2009 grad from West Liberty, Ohio, worked as an MDS Project Director in Colorado, cleaning up, repairing and rebuilding homes that were damaged by flooding.
+She was based at the Sylvan Dale Guest Ranch near Loveland.
 The ranch made its facilities available to MDS as the project site.

 “It is clear that the most important part of the program and the part with the greatest impact has been while we were working at different sites.
 Learning basic construction skills was definitely part of it, but more important are the relationships we have all formed over the years.
 The program has gone far beyond what we will do in the world; it has changed who we will be for the world.”

-Darin Bontrager, a 2011 grad from Archbold, Ohio, is a Support Team Leader with FEMA Corps.
-He is based in Vicksburg, Miss., but does a lot of traveling to various sites.
-He is the Support Team Leader of several teams that are based at various locations.
+Darin Bontrager, a 2011 grad from Archbold, Ohio, served as a Support Team Leader with FEMA Corps from 2013 to 2014.
+He was based in Vicksburg, Miss., but did a lot of traveling to various sites.
+He was the Support Team Leader of several teams based at various locations.

 “My experience in the Disaster Management Program and as part of the Hesston campus has made an incredible impact on my life.
 Through intensive study, hands on experiences and lots of meaningful relationships, I am forever grateful for my time here.
 The DMP in particular has been a vital part of shaping my strong desire to serve and help others through a variety of experiences.
 The attitude of service, leadership and being culturally aware of those around me has made a profound impact on my life.”